An individualized private-school education to meet each student’s unique needs in an inspiring, relationship-driven academic environmentSee More

 The Mathematical Reasoning test is a single 115-minute section:

 Students must submit answers to the first five questions before moving on to the rest of the test.
 These parts are not timed separately, and there is a short 3-minute break between both parts.
+If you need to hone your math skills, hire a professional math tutor today!

 The Social Studies test is 90 minutes, in two sections: